 NDMU requires all full-time undergraduate students to live on campus until completion of sixty (60) credit hours (junior status) unless: (1) Student is living with a parent or legal guardian within the greater Baltimore area; (2) Student is twenty years of age or older; (3) Student is married or has dependent children; (4) Student is a military veteran; or (5) Student has a documented disability that cannot be accommodated within the residential living environment.
 A Student claiming an exemption must provide supporting documentation acceptable to NDMU.
 If Student is living with a parent or legal guardian, Student must provide an affidavit from both Student and Student’s parent or legal guardian confirming the legal arrangement.

-To be entitled to housing at NDMU, the Student must be enrolled for the academic year or/one academic semester consisting of fall 2020 semester and spring 2021 semester and will be continuously in effect throughout the fall and spring semesters as outlined in NDMU’s academic calendar, unless otherwise specified.
+To be entitled to housing at NDMU, the Student must be enrolled for the academic year or/one academic semester consisting of fall 2021 semester and spring 2022 semester and will be continuously in effect throughout the fall and spring semesters as outlined in NDMU’s academic calendar, unless otherwise specified.
 The Student must be degree seeking fulltime (12 college credit hours minimum) undergraduate in NDMU’s Women’s Collage or degree seeking-part time (6 credit hours per semester minimum) undergraduate or graduate students in NDMU’s CAUS, GRAD, or Pharm.D. programs.
-To be eligible for residency for the fall semester, the Student must be enrolled as an eligible student no later than August 30, 2020.
-Student will be deemed in breech of this agreement if Student drops below Student’s required course load during the Agreement’s term.
+To be eligible for residency for the fall semester, the Student must be enrolled as an eligible student no later than August 30, 2021.
+Student will be deemed in breach of this agreement if Student drops below Student’s required course load during the Agreement’s term.
 Exceptions may be granted by the Associate Vice President for Student Life.

 b.
 Assigned Room.
 Students are not entitled to a particular room.
 Student will be assigned a room, NDMU reserves the right to make room changes prior to and during occupancy at its discretion for the benefit of Student or the residences community.
 Students in double or triple rooms who are without a roommate may be required to move in order to consolidate usage.